-Lisa Skuret is a London based artist and writer exploring micropolitical strategies within the intersections of art practice, science, politics and life.
-Skuret has an interdisciplinary practice, working across and combining forms such as text, performance, sound, installation, and laboratory/workshop.
-One of her central concerns is ‘knowledge production’, and her practice investigates methods and techniques from various disciplines often though live and site-specific work.
-Recent performances and installations draw on public interaction to make the work, and take the form of experiments in co-production of knowledge.
+Exploring micropolitical strategies within intersections of science, art and life practices, Skuret has an interdisciplinary academic background and practice in which she incorporates forms such as text, installation, sound, gesture, and alternative pedagogy.
+Her central concerns are transdisciplinary learning and agency, and her practice combines methods, techniques and ideas though live and site-responsive work.
+Recent performances and installations draw on collective action and dynamics, and take the form of experiments in co-production of knowledge.

 Integral to Skuret’s research-practice are group work and transdisciplinary collaboration.
 She works both independently and collectively with alternative education projects and international art research groups.
-In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led group research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
+In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
 In 2013-14, she was an Open School East associate artist.
-Skuret recently (2017), completed a two-year training at the Institute of Group Analysis London.
+Skuret recently completed a clinical training in group analysis and organisational psychotherapy at the Institute of Group Analysis London.
 She is an associate member of Institute of Group Analysis (IGA), and Group-Analytic Society International (GASI).

 ‘“The building is the score,” writes Skuret.
 Following this cue, the installation draws attention to the act of building as a process of listening and playing with the space, with one another.
 That is, the building itself speaks with the participants, with a voice that is not necessarily known or given, a voice that allows us to question the limits of knowing in the first place.
 The nature of this voice comes into presence with the process of building a voice together.
 The implication here is that the activity of building and the voice that emerges from this activity are communal and exploratory, embodied and live.
 This voice is neither known nor pretending to know.
 More significantly, it can afford a state of not knowing.’